Mobile data traffic

 Mobile network data traffic also includes traffic generated by fixed wireless access (FWA) services

-Reasons include the rising number of mobile contracts linked to smartphones, and an increase in the data volumes included in those contracts, which is being driven mainly by the rising consumption of video content.
-According to Ericsson, video accounted for as much as 69% of mobile data traffic in 2021 and could rise to almost 79% by 2027.
+Reasons for the sharp growth in mobile data traffic include the rising number of mobile contracts linked to smartphones, and an increase in the data volumes included in those contracts, which is being driven mainly by the rising consumption of video content.
+According to Ericsson, video already accounted for 70% of mobile data traffic worldwide in 2022.
+This is the fastest growing share of mobile data traffic worldwide and is estimated to climb by a further 30% per year and will account for almost 80% of mobile data traffic by 2028.
+The report said that most of this data traffic is accounted for by the streaming of videos, which are shared via popular social media platforms (YouTube, TikTok, Facebook, Instagram), followed by on-demand streaming services, like Netflix.

 Top of page